 The review should focus on matters such as:

-If there are no changes needed, then your care and support plan will continue as before.
+If no changes are needed, your care and support plan will continue as before.

-Your plan will be revised if there is a need to make changes to it.
-These may be minor or may involve considerable changes.
+Your plan will be revised if there's a need to make changes to it.
 When revising your care and support plan, the local authority will look at the same issues as it would when it assesses your needs.

-You must be involved in any decision to revise your care and support plan, as should your carer and family if this is what you want.
+You must be involved in any decision to revise your care and support plan.
+Your carer and family should be involved if you want them to be.
 The local authority should provide you with an advocate if you have difficulty being involved in the process.

 Care and Treatment Planning is a way that secondary mental health services are assessed, planned, coordinated and reviewed for someone that lives in Wales.
 It comes from a law called the Mental Health (Wales) Measure 2010.